 Whether you know it or not, Françoise Yip maintains an impressive resume among some very memorable SciFi projects.
 Since beginning her career in 1995, she's been involved in Millennium, Earth: Final Conflict, Seven Days, Robocop: Prime Directives, Mindstorm, Freedom, Smallville, Andromeda, Flash Gordon, Aliens V. Predator: Requiem, Caprica, Fringe, Sanctuary, and Arrow.
 Yip was born on this day in 1972.

 I'm of the opinion that no version or iteration of the Power Rangers is Science Fiction, but I've been told many of the programs dabble generously in SciFi elements.
 So out of respect to my budding readership, I'll give longtime Power Ranger actor Jason David Frank a courteous nod: he's played Tommy Oliver for the better part of a decade.
-Frank was born on this day in 1973.
+Though he's no longer with us, Frank was born on this day in 1973.

 Lovely Nona Gaye was a key supporting player in both The Matrix Reloaded and The Matrix Revolutions.
 It was a role she also reprised in The Matrix Online video game.
 Gaye was born on this day in 1974.